via UK Transfer Degree Programme (Law)

 Business for Lawyers

-An elective module that centres on the way the law regulates companies.
+This elective module centres on the way the law regulates companies.
 It introduces you to the facilities that company law offers, such as limited liability and transferability of shares, as well as corresponding burdens such as duties of disclosure and compliance with statutory procedures.

 As per Aberystwyth University